dariye/personal-goals/happy-moments/2017-moments.md

 where I am and I'm reminded that the people around me trump the work that I sometimes try so hard to break away from.

+# 07/30/2017

+I guess I called my return to entering daily moments too soon :).

+I'm thankful for a very mundane day; I got to design a bit, visit the Bush Terminal Park, get my bike fixed, prepare food for the week, and watch some tv.

+I'm also thankful I made time to check in on Katie and to catch with Xenia over the phone (really proud of her :)).